George de Stefano

 I have been a consultant to, and on-camera interviewee, in several documentaries, including the acclaimed PBS four-part series, The Italian Americans (2015).
 I also have presented research and cultural criticism at conferences and film festivals in the US and Europe.

-I am currently researching a new book about the Sicilians/Italian Americans of New Orleans, from the late 19th century immigration era to the present.
+I am currently working on "Gumbo Italiano: How the Sicilians Made New Orleans," a book about the Sicilians/Italian Americans of New Orleans, from the late 19th century immigration era to the present.
 It will present new perspectives on the Sicilian experience in New Orleans, focusing on immigration/assimilation, race and racism, culture (particularly music, including jazz and R&B), politics, and organized crime.
 It will include new interviews with famous and not-so-famous but notable New Orleanians, Sicilian/Italian and otherwise, speaking about their lives and experiences and about the significant impact of Sicilians on New Orleans.